AplimaTraining/pipeline-project/README.md

 * Follow the prompts to complete the post-installazation wizard steps.

+## Fork Pipeline Project Repository
+* Fork this [GIT Repository](https://github.com/AplimaTraining/pipeline-project) and use your forked repo to configure your Jenkins pipelines.

 ## Fork Shared Library Repository

-* Fork the shared library [GIT repository](https://github.com/AplimaTraining/shared-library)
+* Fork the shared library [GIT repository](https://github.com/AplimaTraining/shared-library) and use your forked repo to define your shared library.

 ## Define Shared Library